linuxerwang/goats-html/README.md

 Together with this capability, version 0.3 also introduces officially the support for [Protocol Buffers](https://developers.google.com/protocol-buffers/).
 And this change breaks the compatibility with version 0.2!!!
-From version 0.3 a protocol buffer argument or variable must attach with the "[pb]", otherwise goats-html will simply treat it as a normal name and output it verbatim.
+From version 0.3 a protocol buffer argument or variable must be followed with a "[pb]", otherwise goats-html will simply treat it as a normal name and output it verbatim.

-To specify that an argument or variable is a protocol buffer, a specifier "[pb]" has to be attached to the argument name or variable, like the
-following:
+The specifier "[pb]" should also be added in the go:import and followed by the protocol buffer package name, like the following snippet:

 ```html
 <html go:import="proto: mycompany.client.proto [pb] frontend.client.proto"